 Stuffed cabbage is a classic, the stuffing made of minced meat and rice.
 It is a delicious comfort food, often eaten in winter.

-Roast duck in Hungary is crispy and delicious, so well cooked it falls off the bone.
+Roast duck in Hungary is crispy and delicious, so well-cooked it falls off the bone.
 It is usually served with sautéed red cabbage and onion potatoes.

 Check out the New York Café at the Boscolo Hotel for coffee and dessert.
 It has a stunning interior and is often called one of the most beautiful cafés in the world.
+(I once rerouted myself through Budapest just so I could eat a meal here!)

 If you get a little hungry when you’re out and about, but you don’t want a big meal, make your way to a bakery.
 Hungarian bakeries have a delicious selection of exquisite pastries, both sweet and savory.